 Celebrating the inspirational life of local woman Emily Hobhouse

-Emily Hobhouse was a spirited Cornish woman, who made her name as a welfare campaigner during the Boer war and continued her campaigning throughout Word War One.
+Emily Hobhouse was a spirited Cornish woman, who made her name as a welfare campaigner during the Boer war and continued her campaigning throughout World War One.

-She was born close to Bodmin, just a few miles away in the rectory at St Ive, near Liskeard on the 9th April, 1860.
-Her father, Reginald was the rector, her mother Caroline was the daughter of Sir William Salusbury-Trelawny, one of the oldest and richest families in Cornwall.
+She was born close to Bodmin, in the rectory at St Ive near Liskeard, on the 9th April, 1860.
+Her father Reginald was the rector and her mother Caroline was the daughter of Sir William Salusbury-Trelawny, one of the oldest and richest families in Cornwall.

 Her mother died young and Emily devoted her early adulthood to dutifully caring for her father.
 It was not until his death in 1895 that she was able to realise her life’s ambition as a Christian missionary.

 At 38 years old, she travelled to Virginia, USA to improve the working conditions of Cornish copper miners who had emigrated there after the slump of the 1880s.
 Her former rectory life had ill-prepared her for this, and the 3,000 strong male community with saloons and brothels was quite the eye opener I’m sure.
 But nevertheless, with her immense courage and tenacity, she gradually gained the friendship and respect of this male- dominated and rather rough community.

 When she came back to England 3 years later, she was interested in being involved in the Women’s suffragette movement.
 She later became chair of the People’s Suffrage Federation which passionately protested for women’s right to the vote.